Police: Driver leaves pedestrian in windshield

 local, adela uchida

-- SWAT scene underway in SW Houston 48 min ago
+- Siblings shot in domestic dispute in SW Houston 48 min ago